GediminasMasaitis/moonfish/README.md

 limitations
 ---

-These are things that might be fixed eventually.
+These are things that might be resolved eventually.

 - the TUIs do not let you underpromote
-- no transposition table
 - no support for `go infinite`, `go mate`, or `go nodes`
 - no FEN validation (may lead to potential exploits)